Showing posts with label Arts and Cultural Heritage. Show all posts

 Visitors must get down the wooden lane structure to be on the shore at its low tide, walking towards the 'white rock' visible even far away.
 It's vast and a significant landmark worth seeing.

-On the main strip of the town center is where you can see a long stretch of restaurants offering al fresco dining while enjoying the sunshine, the blue waters, and the cool sea breeze.
+On the main strip of the town center, you can see a long stretch of restaurants offering al fresco dining while enjoying the sunshine, the blue waters, and the cool sea breeze.
 Sunlight is fantastic as it gives a good vibe and a pleasant experience.

 And whenever the sun shines so brightly, we shouldn't miss the outdoors and have some fun.
 That's what the city of White Rock has to offer -- simply the sunniest place in the metro.